 - Document and update girls’ medical information, mental health and family restoration plans.

-- Write a monthly planning and report of activities to the Case Management Manager.
+- Write a monthly report of activities to the Case Management Manager

 For more information, please click here.